Search

 New Legislation

-Codifying the Alphabet Share Repatriation Regime
+Codifying the Share Class Repatriation Regime

-The First Draft Law will codify the conditions allowing for a redemption of a class of shares to be considered as a partial liquidation for Luxembourg tax purposes and therefore not subject to withholding tax.
-‘Alphabet Share Classes’ have been utilised in Luxembourg tax structures over the years as a tax efficient repatriation mechanism for distributing profits to shareholders.
+The First Draft Law will codify the conditions which allow for the redemption of a class of shares to be considered as a partial liquidation for Luxembourg tax purposes and therefore not

-1. the redeemed class of shares must be cancelled within six months of redemption;
+a) the redeemed class of shares must be cancelled within six months of redemption;

-3. the redemption price reflects the “fair market value” (arm’s length standard) based on provisions found in the articles of association (or a reference to such document in the articles).
+c) the redemption price must reflect the “fair market value” (arm’s length standard) based on provisions found in the articles of

 Simplifying the Minimum Net Worth Tax Regime

-Aiming to simplify Luxembourg’s minimum net worth tax regime, the First Draft Law proposes new minimum NWT brackets.
+With the aim to simplify Luxembourg’s minimum net worth tax regime, the First Draft Law proposes new minimum NWT brackets.
 Under the proposed changes, the minimum NWT is now capped at EUR 4,815 (down from the existing maximum cap of EUR 32,100).

-• From EUR 0 to EUR 350,000 of total assets: minimum NWT amounts EUR 535,
+• EUR 0 to EUR 350,000 of total assets: minimum NWT amounts to EUR 535,

-• More than EUR 350,000 up to EUR 2,000,000 of total assets: minimum NWT due would be EUR 1,605, or
+• More than EUR 350,000 and up to EUR 2,000,000 of total assets: the minimum NWT due would be EUR 1,605, or

-• More than EUR 2,000,000 of total assets: minimum NWT of EUR 4,815.
+• More than EUR 2,000,000 of total assets: The minimum NWT due would be EUR 4,815.

 Election to Tax Certain Exempt Dividends and Capital Gains